nithinpeter/redux-starter/README.md

 Redux app starter for personal use.

 ### Technology Stack
-- Redux
+- Redux.
-- React
+- React.
-- React-redux for react bindings
+- React-redux for react bindings.
-- React-router for routing
+- React-router for routing.
-- Express server
+- Express server.
-- Webpack build system
+- Webpack build system.
-- Babel for transpiling jsx and es2015
+- Babel for transpiling jsx and es2015.